 Kate Phelan is a contributing editor to British Vogue and one of Britain’s most esteemed stylists.
-At the top of her game Phelan has worked with almost everyone and, along with another Kate, is responsible for crafting a modern British aesthetic, recognised globally.
-In 2011 she became creative director of Topshop, until stepping down in August 2017.
+At the top of her game, Phelan has worked with almost everyone and partly responsible for crafting the modern British aesthetic, recognised globally.
+In 2011, she became creative director of Topshop, until stepping down in August 2017.

-Having been captivated as a child by British Vogue, Phelan moved to London in 1984 to study fashion communications at Central St Martins .
+Having been captivated as a child by British Vogue, Phelan moved to London in 1984 to study fashion communications at Central Saint Martins .
 A three-month work placement at Vogue became a fulltime job as a fashion assistant, a role she would stay in for three years, when she left to become senior fashion editor at Marie Claire.

-In 1993 Alexandra Shulman , the newly appointed editor of British Vogue, asked Phelan to return to the title, Phelan accepted, she would go on to be co-creative director with Lucinda Chambers for 18 years, leaving to join Topshop in 2012.
+In 1993, Alexandra Shulman , the then newly appointed editor of British Vogue, asked Phelan to return to the title.
+Phelan accepted and went on to be co-creative director with Lucinda Chambers for 18 years, leaving to join Topshop in 2012.
 “I had achieved so many of my dreams but I wanted to know if I could survive without Vogue as it had carried me all my working life.
 I needed to take the risk."

-However, a part of Phelan’s heart still belongs to Vogue; it was announced in 2013 that concurrent to her duties at Topshop, Phelan would return to Vogue, in a “part-time, yet significant role.”
+However, a part of Phelan’s heart still belonged to Vogue and it was announced in 2013 that concurrent to her duties at Topshop, she would return to Vogue, in a “part-time, yet significant role.”

 In August 2017, it was announced Phelan would be stepping down from her role at Topshop.
 She is represented by CLM Agency.